 Once children have caught on, ask each child to clap and count the syllables in his or her own name.
 Don't forget last names, too!
 It is easy to continue clapping other words and to count the syllables in each.
 If a name has many syllables, you may need to let children count the syllables as they are clapping.

-To extend children's awareness of initial phonemes by asking them to compare, contrast, and eventually identify the initial sounds of a variety of words.
+This activity helps to extend awareness of initial sounds by asking them to compare, contrast, and eventually identify the initial sounds of a variety of words.

 5. Word pairs I: Take a sound away